subarnop/SimulateDFA/README.md

 Requirements:
 --------------
-  gcc version 5.2.1 and above
+  gcc version 5.2.1 or above

 Easy Compilation and Run:
 -------------------------
   Once you have setup the dependencies, download the source and compile: